-SPEC 6030 Integrated Instruction: Evidence-based Methods and Strategies 3-0-3 Research-based instructional strategies for enhancing the ability of students with mild disabilities to acquire, retain, and demonstrate academic and social competence across academic and social content areas as addressed in the general school curriculum.
+SPEC 5530 Systematic Instruction for Students with Low Incidence Disabilities 3-0-3 Strategies and methods to facilitate the acquisition, generalization, and maintenance of skills abilities to acquire, retain, and demonstrate academic and social competence across academic and social content areas as addressed in the general school curriculum.

-SPEC 6040 Technological Support Planning for Children and Youth with Disabilities

-An introduction to computers and related hardware and software as they related to the individualized education program and needs of individuals who require intermittent or limited support.
+SPEC 6040 Technological Support Planning for Children and Youth with Disabilities 3-0-3 An introduction to computers and related hardware and software as they related to the individualized education program and needs of individuals who require intermittent or limited support.
 The course emphasizes classroom applications and technology in support of the needs of students with disabilities.

-SPEC 6100 Reading and Applying Research in Special Education Study and application of fundamental characteristics of quality research across a number of methodologies in special education.
-Emphasis is placed on students' development of an evidence-based research proposal to be implemented in the capstone course (SPEC 6110) that has the potential to impact programs or practices that affect students.
-SPEC 6110 Professional Capstone Course 3-0-3 Culminating course.
+SPEC 6100 Reading and Applying Research in Special Education 3-0-3 Study and application of fundamental characteristics of quality research across a number of methodologies in special education.
+Emphasis is placed on students' development of an evidence-based research proposal to be implemented in the capstone course (SPEC 6110)

+that has the potential to impact programs or practices that affect students.

+SPEC 6110 Professional Capstone Course

+Culminating course.
 Students will implement a project that demonstrates their ability to apply evidence-based research to impact programs or practices that affect K-12 student learning.